johnzilla/vacation-planner/README.md

 3. Visit `http://localhost:5173` (web) or run the mobile app.

 ## Troubleshooting
-- If you encounter database errors, ensure you've run `python init_db.py` in the backend directory.
+- If you encounter database errors, ensure you've run `python initialize_db.py` in the backend directory.
 - For API 404 errors, check that both backend and frontend servers are running.
 - The Vite dev server proxies API requests to the backend - ensure the proxy configuration in `frontend/web/vite.config.js` is correct.
+- If no vacation suggestions appear, make sure you've added holidays with `python add_sample_holidays.py`.